encryptogroup/OTExtension/README.md

 ###DESCRIPTION
 Implementation of the passive secure OT extension protocol of [1] and the active secure OT extension protocols of [2] and [3].
 Implements the general OT (G_OT), correlated OT (C_OT), global correlated OT (GC_OT), sender random OT (SR_OT), and receiver random OT (RR_OT) (Definitions of the functionalities will follow).
 Implements the base-OTs by Naor-Pinkas [4], Peikert-Vaikuntanathan-Waters [5], and Chou-Orlandi [6].
 The code is based on the OT extension implementation of [7] and uses the MIRACL libary [8] for elliptic curve arithmetic.

+Update: Implemented 1-out-of-2 OT from the 1-out-of-N OT extension of [10].
+Currently only works for OTs with random sender input.

 ###COMPILE
 ####Linux:
 Required compiler: g++